crafting-table-gang/crafting-table-web/README.md

 This is the Web UI for CTBOT!
-Developed by @EPFFORCE#1337
+Developed by
+- @EPFFORCE#1337 - backend
+- @korochun#3452 - frontend
-Soon gonna look better lol
+Soon gonna look better lol -